benchsci/rules_kustomize/docs/defs.md

 Macro for genrule target named "kubeconfig" intended to uniquely identify a Kubernetes cluster.

+This macro creates two rules: "kubeconfig" and "kubectl".
+The latter is a convenience run rule that invokes kubectl with the sibling configuration.

 These rules are meant to be set in the `cfg` parameter of the `apply` rule documented below.